danielhouri/WhatsApp/README.md

 The Webclient contains 3 main section:
 - Signin - Default page, If the connection succeeds there is a fluid transfer to the 'Chat' page, otherwise an error will appear.
 If the user is not registered there is a button that transfers to the 'Signup' page.
-- Signup - page for registering to the website user need to input a user name and a password that contains numbers and letters otherwise. the signup woludnt be succssful when all d
+- Signup - The registration page where the user needs to insert a user name and a password that contains digits and letters both.
 - Chat - the main part of the site after logIn of an existing user or signUp for a new user we get the chat screen whice contians a defult chat log between of some alredy registerd user and you can sent them or other user masseges of 4 type: text,voice,image,video

 ## Components: